One of the best episodes ever!

-Then you would take the information from the clarifying questions and you rephrase the initial problem statement to say, “Okay, I’m going to paraphrase what you’ve given to me.
-We need to figure out how can a French restaurant located in downtown New York move from $1,000-$2,000 of profits to $10,000 of profits without altering its menu and without changing the cuisine it offers”.
+Then you would take the information from the clarifying questions and rephrase the initial problem statement to say, “Okay, I’m going to paraphrase what you’ve given to me.
+We need to figure out how can a French restaurant located in downtown New York went from $1,000-$2,000 of profits to $10,000 of profits without altering its menu and without changing the cuisine it offers.”

 Assume that not altering its menu and the cuisine it offers are the answers to the two of the clarifying questions.
-So you have to build in the information you received from asking clarifying questions.
+You then have to build in the information you received by asking clarifying questions.

-Please do not present the key question without using the answers from your clarifying questions.
-If you did that, what would be the point of even asking the clarifying questions?
+Please do not present the key question without using the answers to your clarifying questions.
+If you did that, what would be the point of even asking clarifying questions?
 They would be wasted since you are not using them to narrow down the problem statement.

 Narrowing down the problem statement makes the case really easy to solve.
 Most candidates struggle in a case since they do not understand the problem statement.

-Next you could say, “What drives profitability?
-Well clearly it will be revenue and cost.
+Next, you could say, “What drives profitability?
+Well, clearly it would be revenue and cost.
 And what are the drivers of revenue and cost?
 The drivers of revenue are different revenue streams.
-So its food, alcoholic beverages and non-alcoholic beverages.
+So it’s food, alcoholic beverages, and non-alcoholic beverages.
 It will also be the time of the day that the restaurant is open.
-The drivers of cost will be fixed and variable cost.”
+The drivers of the cost will be fixed and variable cost.”

-What many candidates would do is they would simply ask the clarifying questions up front and throw out hypotheses.
+What many candidates do is they would simply ask the clarifying questions upfront and throw in hypotheses.
 Don’t do that.
 Your hypotheses would be too vague at this point.